 In support of these objectives, the Town has adopted the following policies:

-Preservation
+Preservation - Done

 To preserve land of agricultural significance for continued use as farmland and regulate use for non-farm development.
 While land in the town may not be as productive for commodity farming as other areas of the county, it is important to local agricultural operations and should be preserved.
 In some cases, the town may allow new residential construction on land where the loss of agricultural opportunities is kept to a minimum.
 No more than 3 acres total for driveway, septic, dwelling and any outbuildings may be removed from availability for agricultural use.
 This policy recognizes that, in some cases, a homesite on the edge or corner of a field may be allowed.

-Cooperation
+Cooperation - Done

 To cooperate with other units of government in any program that encourages the continued use of land for agricultural opportunities.
 (Comment: The town is participating through this plan and Exclusive Agriculture Zoning to make farmers eligible for tax credits under the State Farmland Preservation Program.)

-Protection
+Protection - Done

 To protect existing farm operations from restrictions on noise, odor and the keeping of animals associated with farm operations.
 To require review by the Town Board of any heavy concentration of livestock, such as a large feedlot, to prevent environmental damage.
 (Comment: Only those ordinances and restrictions that are required for health and safety shall be applicable in farmland preservation areas.
 This policy recognizes that often new non-farm residents who are unfamiliar with farm operations may desire unrealistic controls or conditions on farm activities.)

-Additional residence
+Additional residence - Done

 To consider an additional, separate residence for parents or children of the farm operator if the conditional use standards of the A-1 Agricultural (Exclusive) District are met, as well as the town policy criteria for non-farm houses.
 These residences are subject to the density requirements of Section 10.1.
 (Comment: This policy acknowledges that the A-1 Agricultural (Exclusive) District allows residences for parents or children of a farm operator on a conditional use basis.
 Since such houses are essentially non- farm, this policy provides the same treatment as a matter of fairness and consistent policy.)

-Natural Resources
+Natural Resources – Done - Dean

 This section comprises part of the Agricultural, Natural, and Cultural Resources element required by the state Comprehensive Planning statute.